faluapp/falu-dotnet/README.md

 {
    // Add client
    services.AddFalu(Configuration["Falu:ApiKey"]);

+   //// You can also use whole configuration section
+   // services.AddFalu(Configuration.GetSection("Falu"));

    // The sample service we'll use to demonstrate usage
    // It is recommended the service be consumed in a service with scoped or transient lifetime and not in a singleton one